 Improving water use efficiency in crops

 The two main causes of global groundwater depletion are global warming and crop irrigation.
 Crop productivity strongly depends on having a sufficient supply of freshwater, and agriculture consumes 90% of total global freshwater.
 A large proportion of global food crops depends on irrigation, which is depleting global groundwater, and putting the sustainability of global food production at risk.
 Improving the amount of CO2 assimilated per unit of H2O lost in crops, simultaneously, will prepare for a key aspect of global change and will also decrease demand for groundwater extraction.
 Stomata control the exchange of both H2O and CO2 and have to respond to many different cues to keep the balance needed to conserve water versus allowing uptake of CO2.
-We work on new strategies for improving water use efficiency in crops by investigating the effect of partial suppression of stomata aperture and modification of leaf structure on plant performance under varied conditions.
+Currently, we work on new strategies for improving water use efficiency in soybean by investigating the effect of partial suppression of stomata aperture on plant performance under varied conditions.

 In the last decades, the agricultural economy is becoming increasingly sensitive to climate.
 The anomalous Arctic warming leads to severe spring cold events that can cost up to 20% loss of crop production.
 Increasing tolerance to chilling could allow earlier planting of annual crops and prolongation of vegetation of perennial crops.
 That would also extend the northern area of crop planting.
 In the Glowacka Lab, we investigate the natural variation of photosynthesis in relation to chilling to identify new genetic sources and molecular mechanisms associated with chilling tolerance.
 The gained knowledge will be used in applied studies to improve tolerance to chilling in C4 crops like maize, and biocrops of sorghum and Miscanthus as well as important C3 crops like soybean.